’25

 But history and the realities of today’s challenges suggest otherwise.
 If anything, the rise of AI makes the need for visionaries and for multidisciplinary thinking more urgent than ever.

-Leonardo da Vinci moved between painting, engineering, and anatomy.
-His notebooks were filled with designs for flying machines, military weapons, and anatomical studies1.
+Leonardo da Vinci worked between painting, engineering, and anatomy.
+His notebooks were filled with designs for flying machines, military weapons, and anatomical studies.1 His Mona Lisa, in an era of solemn portraits, offered a smile that was both peculiar, and groundbreaking.
+It simply invited viewers to see humanity in a new way.2

 Steve Jobs, inspired by both Rams and the Eameses, helped create a culture at Apple that married ambition with restraint.
-By bringing typography to the Macintosh, after taking a calligraphy class, he made computers personal and expressive7.
+By bringing typography to the Macintosh, after taking a calligraphy class, he made computers personal, and expressive.7 The iPod became a musicphile’s dream, a portable sound device that could house 1,000 songs in your pocket.
+Sir Jony Ive, Apple’s Chief Design Officer at the time, was deeply inspired by Rams.
+He also designed the iPhone, which brought industrial design, engineering, precision, and craft together, proving that multidisciplinary collaboration can transform not just products, but the way we live.8

 With Beats, he translated his deep understanding of music into product design.
 The headphones became more than a technical achievement; they became a symbol of culture, style, sports, sound, and music.

-Nowhere is the intersection of a multidisplinary approach more evident than in the rise of generative AI.
-Take OpenAI’s tools like ChatGPT, DALL-E, and Sora, which let users generate language, images, and even video from simple text prompts9.
-These platforms were built by teams of researchers, artists, engineers, and ethicists working together to balance technology and creativity.
-The real breakthrough is not just in the underlying models, but in how anyone, from filmmakers to designers to educators, can collaborate with AI to explore ideas, prototype new work, and stretch their creative limits10.
-The prompt becomes the new paintbrush, camera, or musical instrument, allowing those who think across disciplines to harness AI as an amplifier of imagination and invention.
+Nowhere is the intersection of a multidisplinary approach more real than in the rise of generative AI.
+Take OpenAI’s tools like ChatGPT, DALL-E, and Sora, which let users generate language, images, and even video from simple text prompts.9 These platforms were built by teams of researchers, artists, engineers, and ethicists working together to balance technology, and creativity.
+The real breakthrough is not just in the underlying models, but in how anyone, from filmmakers to designers to educators, and yes, even writers, can collaborate with AI to explore ideas, prototype new work, and stretch their creative limits.10 The prompt becomes the new paintbrush, camera, or musical instrument.

-If AI becomes just a shortcut, there is a danger that we lose the very mental muscles that make innovation and insight possible.
+If AI becomes just a shortcut, there is a danger that we lose the very mental muscles that make innovation, and insight possible.
 The opportunity now belongs to us.
-Creativity has never been more open or more complex.
-We are invited, and perhaps required, to build across disciplines, blending code and craft, design and science, art and engineering.
+Creativity has never been more open, or more complex.
+We are invited, and perhaps required, to form new connections, blending code and craft, design and science, art and engineering.
 AI is not the endpoint, but another instrument.

 Our role is to shape AI with intention, curiosity, and most of all care.

 AI, in the hands of creatives, becomes more than a tool.
-It becomes a collaborator, amplifying what is possible.
-The ability to engineer a prompt, combining ideas, asking new questions, iterating with intention, lets artists, designers, and thinkers move beyond traditional limits.
-For those who practice across disciplines, AI is a natural extension, opening up new ground for invention and expression.
+It becomes a collaborator, someone to bounce ideas with.
+The ability to engineer a prompt, combining ideas, asking new questions, iterating with intention.
+This lets artists, designers, and thinkers move beyond finite time constraints.
+For those who practice across disciplines, AI is a natural extension, opening up new ground for invention, and expression.
 But it is also a call to stay active in the process, to question, to edit, to remix, and to build practices that keep our own cognitive skills sharp.

 Our world needs more than fast solutions.
 It needs ideas and systems that last, evolve, and enrich people’s lives.
-The future belongs to visionaries who move between worlds understanding the balance modularity and simplicity.
-And who see the positives in partnering with both human and machine13, without losing sight of what makes us human in the first place.
+The future belongs to visionaries who move between worlds while understanding the balance between changing the world, and caring for the world.
+And who see the positives in partnering with both human, and machine,13 without losing sight of what makes us human in the first place.

 1. British Library.
 "Leonardo da Vinci Notebook." https://imagesonline.bl.uk/asset/4200